-From 2010 she has held different positions in NATURGY ENERGY GROUP, S.A.'s Legal Services where, additionally, she was appointed Deputy Secretary of the Board of Directors.
-Before, Mrs. Echenique performed different duties in the Spanish Public Administration, such as technical advisor in the Economy Ministry and advisor in the Science & Technology Ministry.
+From 2010 she held different positions in Naturgy Energy Group, S.A.'s Legal Services where, she also was appointed Deputy Secretary of the Board of Directors.
+Before, Ms. Echenique performed different duties in the Spanish Public Administration, such as technical advisor in the Economy Ministry and advisor in the Science & Technology Ministry.